-Tip Problem Solution 4 For the Switch 2400M: The fixed module that has ports A1 through A8 on it has experienced a self test fault.
-The module is tested whenever the switch is powered on, or reset (through the Reset button on the switch, or the Reboot or Reset options in the console or web browser interface).
-An error has been detected on the module during the self test.
-Try rebooting the switch again.
-If that does not resolve the problem, the switch may have failed.
-Call your HP-authorized LAN dealer, or use the electronic support services from HP to get assistance.
-See the Customer Support/Warranty card for more information. • A module was installed in the slot that is a different type than the previously installed module, and the switch has not yet been reset.
-When you "hot swap" modules in the module slot in the Switch 1600M, if you install a different module type than the one that was previously installed in the slot, you must reset the switch.
+Тір Problem Solution Ð A module was installed in the slot that is a different type than the previously installed module, and the switch has not yet been reset.
+When you "hot swap" modules in the module slot, if you install a different module type than the one that was previously installed in the slot, you must reset the switch.
 This allows the switch processor to properly initialize and configure the new module type.
-The flashing LED informs you that this change of module types has occurred.
-The module will not work properly until the switch is reset as indicated by all the module's LEDs staying on until the switch is reset.
-You can reset the switch by any of these methods: • pressing the Reset button on the switch • power cycling the switch • selecting the reset or reboot option from the console, web browser interface, or HP TopTools.
-6 One or more of the switch cooling fans may have failed.
-Try disconnecting power from the switch and wait a few moments.
+The blinking LED informs you that this change of module types has occurred.
+The module will not work properly until the switch is reset as indicated by all the module's LEDs staying on until the switch by any of these methods: pressing the Reset button on the switch power cycling the switch selecting the reset or reboot option from the console, web browser interface, or HP TopTools.
+0 One or more of the switch cooling fans may have failed.
+(Switch 1600M only) Try disconnecting power from the switch and wait a few moments.
 Then reconnect the power to the switch and check the LEDs again.
 If the error indication reoccurs, one or more of the fans has failed.
 The switch has two fans and may continue to operate OK under this condition if the ambient temperature does not exceed normal room temperature, but for best operation, the switch should be replaced.
 Contact your HP-authorized LAN dealer, or use the electronic support services from HP to get assistance.
-See the Customer Support/Warranty card for more information. • The network connection is not working properly.
+See the Customer Support/Warranty card for more information. Ũ The network connection is not working properly.
 Try the following procedures: For the indicated port, verify that both ends of the cabling, at the switch and the connected device, are connected properly.
 Verify the connected device and switch are both powered on and operating correctly.
-Verify that you have used the correct cable type for the connection for twisted-pair connections, in general, for connecting an end node to the switch, use "straight- through" cable; for connecting MDI-X ports on hubs or other switches, use "crossover" cable for fiber-optic connections, verify that the transmit port on the switch is connected to the receive port on the connected device, and the switch receive port is connected to the transmit port on the connected device.
+Verify that you have used the correct cable type for the connection. for twisted-pair connections, in general, for connecting an end node to the switch, use "straight- through" cable; for connecting MDI-X ports on hubs or other switches, use "crossover" cable. for fiber-optic connections, verify that the transmit port on the switch is connected to the receive port on the connected device, and the switch receive port is connected to the transmit port on the connected device.
 Verify that the port has not been disabled through a switch configuration change.
 You can use the console interface, or, if you have configured an IP address on the switch, use the web browser interface, or HP TopTools for Hubs & Switches network management software to determine the state of the port and re-enable the port if necessary.
 If the other procedures don't resolve the problem, try using a different port or a different cable.
+3 The port may be improperly configured Use the switch console, through the Status and Counters Menu, to see if the port is part of a switch mesh (Switch 1600M only) or to see if Spanning Tree is enabled on the switch, and to see if the port may have been put into a "blocking" state by those features.
+Also check the Port Status screen from the Status and Counters Menu to see if the port has been configured as "disabled".
+Other switch features that may affect the port operation include VLANs and IGMP.
+Use the switch console to see how the port is configured for these features.
+For software troubleshooting tips, see chapter 8, "Troubleshooting" in the Management and Configuration Guide that came with your switch.